wistia/wistia-open-docs/_posts/stats-api.md

 ### Account: By Date

 You can also get account-wide stats for a particular date range.
+No, not _that_ kind of date -- you'll still have to figure those out for yourself.
+Neeeerd.

 #### The Request